indigo-dc/bdocker/doc/configuration.md

 ### Token store file

+The credentials module requires this file for storing the job session, which is identified by using a token.
+The tokens are created by de module in the configuration process and they are used for controlling client privileges to access to docker containers host directories.
-**It MUSTS exist**.
-The system uses a administration token that is **required for administration tasks**, this token is called ``admin`` and it is used to communicate the three components for administration tasks (configure, clean, and notify).
+In addition, the module uses an administration token, called ``admin``, to communicate the three components for administration tasks
-So that, the token file **MUST CONTAIN THE FOLLOWING LINE**:
+(configure, clean and notify functionality).
+So that, the token file **MUSTS CONTAIN THE FOLLOWING LINE**:

     admin: {token: <token_prolog>}

 where <token_prolog> is the token configured by the admin, **it must be the same in all the components.**.

+In order to have a proper security behaviour in bdocker, this file **must exists under root permissions**.